shengyanli1982/tripwire/README.md

 ## 3. Methods

+The `tripwire` provides the following methods:

 -   `New`: Create a new tripwire object.
 -   `Stop`: Stop the circuit breaker operation.
 -   `DoWithFallbackAcceptable`: Execute a function with fallback and acceptable functions.
 -   `DoWithFallback`: Execute a function with a fallback function.
 -   `DoWithAcceptable`: Execute a function with an acceptable function.
 -   `Do`: Execute a function.
+-   `Allow`: Check if the circuit breaker allows the execution. **Pure manual, not recommended**

 ## 4. Examples